wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 }
 ```

-Now when you go to your website’s homepage, you should see a website like the preview at the beginning of this article.
+Now when you go to your website’s homepage, you should see a website like the image at the beginning of this article.

 Add yourself as a contact and press alert.